 - This is also a great opportunity for CAS, meeting the creativity requirement, and depending on the type of business that may meet service elements.

 Model United Nations (MUN) is both a course and an activity.
-Students can begin to participate in Middle School and are able to take on more involved roles in later years.
 MUN is designed as an exploration of international relations through a careful study of the United Nations and the various historical and current events in which nations interact and deal with conflicts.
+Students will learn the skills and procedures needed to be successful in a Model United Nations simulation and will research world issues and be challenged to think creatively and critically about possible solutions.
 ASM hosts Madrid MUN (MADMUN) which is attended by schools in Spain and other EU countries.
-ASM also sends teams to MUN events in Valencia and The Hague.
+Students can begin to participate in Middle School and are able to take on more involved roles in later years.

-The National Honor Society is an Upper Sschool organization that was established to recognize outstanding high school students.
+The National Honor Society is an Upper School organization that was established to recognize outstanding high school students.
 The NHS celebrates students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.
 Chapter membership not only recognizes students for their accomplishments, but challenges them to develop further through active involvement in school activities and community service.
-NHS is involved in fundraising for a number of worthy causes such as an annual book drive, the Toys of Tots holiday gift collection in conjunction with the with the U.S. Embassy in Madrid.
+NHS is involved in fundraising for a number of worthy causes such as an annual book drive and the holiday gift collection in conjunction with the with the U.S. Embassy in Madrid.

 Members of the French Honor Society have excelled throughout their secondary school study of French and who have a strong overall academic record.
 The Société Honoraire du Français is involved in several activities each year to support TUARES STIFTUNG, an NGO which provides schooling to girls in Burkina Faso.